• Skip to primary navigation

 Program Format

-2. Academic Researcher: with sufficient time to dedicate to the project and sufficient research expertise to guide the science (may or may not be UAMS faculty)
+2. Sufficient human subjects research expertise to guide the science (may or may not be UAMS faculty)

 Testimonial for TRI Community-Based Participatory Research (CBPR) Scholars Program